Tile Converter

 no-draco | * | Disable draco compression for geometry.
 Default: not set | |

 instant-node-writing | * | Whether the converter should keep JSON resources (3DNodeIndexDocuments and nodePages) on disk during conversion.
 The default behavior is the converter keeps JSON resources in memory till the end of conversion.
 Those resources need to be updated during conversion (adding child nodes and neighbor nodes).
 If this option is set true the converter will keep JSON resources on disk all the time.
 Use this option for large datasets when the nodes tree is large and "memory overflow" error occurs.
-Instant node writing saves memory usage in cost of conversion speed (>2 times slower). | |
+Instant node writing saves memory usage at the cost of conversion speed (>2 times slower). | |

-split-nodes | * | The converter will generate new node for every PBR material in the glTF file.
+split-nodes | * | The converter will generate a new node for every PBR material in the glTF file.
 Prevent merge of similar materials that could lead to incorrect visualization.
 By default, the converter tries to merge PBR materials to create one node for all primitives in a glTF file.
-Note can cause refinement issues because "leaf" nodes are generated in the middle of the nodes tree tree | |
+Note: can cause refinement issues because "leaf" nodes are generated in the middle of the nodes tree | |

-generate-textures | * | Create compressed KTX2 textures if non-compressed (JPG, PNG) texture is presented in the input tileset or generate JPG texture if compressed KTX2 is presented in the input tileset | |
+generate-textures | * | Create compressed KTX2 textures if non-compressed (JPG, PNG) texture is present in the input tileset or generate JPG texture if compressed KTX2 is presented in the input tileset | |

-generate-bounding-volumes | * | Create new OBB and MBS bounding volumes from geometry instead of conversion it from the source tile bounding volume | |
+generate-bounding-volumes | * | Create new OBB and MBS bounding volumes from geometry instead of converting from the source tile bounding volume | |

-metadata-class | * | Set metadata class related to EXT_feature_metadata or EXT_structural_meatadata.
-See Schema class extensions | |
+metadata-class | * | Set metadata class related to EXT_feature_metadata or EXT_structural_meatadata extensions.
+See details below | |

-analyze | * | Analyze the input tileset content without conversion | |
+analyze | * | * | Analyze the input tileset content without conversion |

 validate | * | Perform counting of all tiles.
 Check whether a particular child node fits into the parent one or not.
-If not, warn about it. |
+If not, warn about it. | |

 Metadata class selection